Tool List

 ```

-Using Docker Compose allows you to start the entire application environment, including the MySQL database and application services, more conveniently and efficiently.
+Using Docker Compose can start the entire application environment with one click, including the MySQL database and application services, making it more convenient and efficient.

-Copy the `.env.example` file and rename it to `.env`, including the following configurations:
+Copy the `.env.example` file and rename it to `.env`, containing the following configurations:

 ```